Schoenberg characterization of continuous non-stationary isotropic positive definite kernels: Introduction

-\item and the group of linear isometries \(O(\dims):= \{\phi \in E(\dims) : \phi(0)=0\}\), which is canonically represented by the group of orthogonal matrices \(U\), i.e. matrices that satisfy $UU^\transpose=\identity$. \end{itemize} The group of linear isometries $O(d)$ readily generalizes to the infinite dimensional space of square summable sequences
+\item and the group of linear isometries \(O(\dims):= \{\phi \in E(\dims) : \phi(0)=0\}\), which is canonically represented by the group of orthogonal matrices \(U\) that satisfy $UU^\transpose=\identity$. \end{itemize} The group of linear isometries $O(d)$ readily generalizes to the infinite dimensional space of square summable sequences